SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Prerequisites:

-- SAP BTP Subaccount with *SAP Build Work Zone, Standard*\* instance enabled
+- SAP BTP Subaccount with *SAP Build Work Zone, standard edition*\* instance enabled
 - Admin access for this subaccount
 - Assignment of Launchpad_Admin role collection to access the Site Manager